Paul Brand (journalist): Awards

 Brand won the Broadcaster of the Year award at the 2019 PinkNews awards for his investigations into gay conversion therapy.

 Brand won an Excellence in Journalism Award from Press Gazette in July 2020 for his investigations which revealed that patients were being discharged from hospitals into care homes without being tested for COVID-19.
 He won the Political Journalist of the Year award at the 2020 British Journalism Awards, alongside Dominique Heckels, for their reporting on the impact of COVID-19 in care homes.

-Brand won Political Journalist of the Year at the RTS Television Journalism Awards 2023.
+Brand won Political Journalist of the Year, Scoop of the Year and Home News Coverage of the Year at the 2023 Royal Television Society Awards for his reports exposing the partygate scandal.
+The same year he was also named London Press Club Broadcaster of the Year.

+His podcast, Partygate: The Inside Story, made with producer Nathan Lee, won a Gold award at the British Podcast Awards 2023, as well as Podcast of the Year at the Society of Editors Media Freedom Awards in 2023 and an international AIB award.

+At the 2025 Royal Television Society Awards, Brand won Specialist Journalist of the Year and Political Journalist of the Year for his investigations into assisted dying and his coverage of the 2024 general election.